IT-WIBRC/dev-tools/README.md

 - **Unified Command:** Access all features with the short, intuitive command `dk`.
 - **Intelligent Scaffolding:** Create new projects from popular frameworks with a single, intuitive command.
 You can also use custom templates for a consistent workflow.
 - **Robust Configuration:** The tool reliably finds your configuration file (`.devkitrc`) in any project or monorepo structure.
 - **Powerful Cache Management:** Optimize project setup speed with flexible caching strategies for your templates.
-You can manage these strategies directly from the command line.
 These strategies are mainly applied when using a GitHub URL:
   - `always-refresh`: Always pull the latest template from the remote repository.
   - `never-refresh`: Use the local cached template without checking for updates.
   - `daily` (default): Refresh the cache only once every 24 hours.
-- **Seamless Internationalization (i18n):** The CLI supports multiple languages, with all commands dynamically translated.
-It now **automatically detects your system's language** for a seamless out-of-the-box experience.
+- **Seamless Internationalization (i18n):** The CLI supports multiple languages, with all commands and descriptions dynamically translated.
+It **automatically detects your system's language** as a fallback, ensuring a seamless out-of-the-box experience.
 - **Centralized Settings:** Manage your preferred package manager (npm, yarn, pnpm, bun, deno) and cache strategy with a single command.

 ---